What do our volunteers do?

 Patient Refreshments Volunteers

 Our largest volunteer group, they provide refreshments (drinks and biscuits) and friendly, supportive conversation.
 They are based on a ward or at one of the elderly rehabilitation units.
 The role gives them the chance to get to know many of the patients they support, and also to get familiar with the various roles carried out by the hospital staff.
-It is a role which is available at late afternoon/ early evening and at weekends as well as mornings.
+It is a role which is available during the mornings, late afternoon/early evenings and at weekends.

 Chemotherapy, Renal and Endoscopy Clinics